Documentation Index

 Microservices, Not Skills

-The scaling is done on the microservice level.
-The system monitors the queue of tasks and the available microservices for each activity, and if one of the queues starts growing, more microservices are added for that activity.
+Scaling happens at the microservice level.
+The system monitors the queue of tasks and the available microservices for each activity.
+If a queue starts growing, more microservices are added for that activity.

-Since scaling doesn’t happen on the skill level, a higher load on one skill won’t affect the performance of the other skills you use as long as the total number of processed pages stays within the limits specified above.
-For this reason, no increase in performance can be achieved by, for example, duplicating a skill and splitting the document flow in two, apart from specific cases where the bottleneck is caused either by an SFTP or mail folder used for uploading documents.
+Because scaling doesn’t happen at the skill level, higher load on one skill doesn’t affect the performance of other skills — as long as total processing stays within the limits above.
+For the same reason, you can’t increase performance by duplicating a skill and splitting the document flow in two, except in specific cases where the bottleneck is an SFTP or mail folder used for uploading documents.

 Across the System, Not Per Tenant

-The available resources scale system-wide, so that each tenant can take a share of the larger resource pool.
-When an overload happens, the system needs around five minutes to scale up.
-While new agents are starting, the available resources are distributed so that no single tenant has a significant proportion of their transactions hanging.
-Once the system has scaled up, the processing speed will return to its initial level or slightly above.
-On very rare occasions processing times may increase by up to 30%.
+Resources scale system-wide, so each tenant draws from a larger shared pool.
+When an overload happens, the system takes about five minutes to scale up.
+While new agents are starting, resources are distributed so that no single tenant has a significant proportion of their transactions hanging.
+Once scaling completes, processing speed returns to its baseline or slightly above.
+On rare occasions, processing times may increase by up to 30%.

 Protection Against Emergency Overloads

-There is a built-in limit to prevent system overuse caused by, for example, a programming error on the client’s side.
-If some tenant persistently overloads the system, the resources for this tenant will be limited to the usual processing capacity.
-Any excess transactions will be added to the queue.
+A built-in limit prevents system overuse — for example, from a programming error on the client side.
+If a tenant persistently overloads the system, Vantage caps that tenant’s resources at the usual processing capacity and queues excess transactions.

 API Calls and Scaling

-When submitting files for processing via the Vantage API, make as many API calls as you need.
-If the system gets overloaded and starts scaling up, all the transactions will still be created, but some of them will be queued until the processing capacity increases.
-Vantage has a built-in defense against denial-of-service (DDoS) attacks, but it will not interfere with regular file upload requests.
+When submitting files via the Vantage API, make as many calls as you need.
+If the system starts scaling up, all transactions are still created — some may be queued until capacity increases.
+Vantage has built-in DDoS protection that doesn’t interfere with regular file upload requests.

 Uploading Files from an SFTP or Mail Folder

 The SFTP storage has hundreds of terabytes of space.
-The agent that submits the files for processing via Vantage API will check your SFTP folder every 20 seconds and will be able to pick up a maximum of 30 files at once.
-If the SFTP folder upload becomes a bottleneck, consider creating two skills, each with its own SFTP folder.
-This will allow you to have two agents picking up files simultaneously.
+The agent that submits files for processing via the Vantage API checks your SFTP folder every 20 seconds and picks up a maximum of 30 files at a time.
+If SFTP upload becomes a bottleneck, consider creating two skills, each with its own SFTP folder — this lets two agents pick up files simultaneously.